 Davis–Stirling establishes a unified statutory framework that regulates HOAs for all types of common interest developments.
 The HOA has the power to impose fees that are cycled back into the community for the community’s benefit, and to enforce rules that maintain the “atmosphere” of the community.

 Why Hire Ghantous Law Corporation?

 We regularly advise HOAs, property managers and individuals who are faced with HOA law disputes.
-Our experience representing both sides of an HOA law dispute provides us with an advantage in formulating cost effective strategies towards resolution.
-If litigation becomes necessary, we know the law and are prepared to use our close to 20 years of litigation experience, if necessary, to prevail for our clients.
-While you will ultimately choose the path to take towards resolution, our job is to help our clients know the options that are less likely to maintain the litigation.
+Our experience representing both sides of an HOA law dispute provides us with an advantage in formulating cost effective strategies towards resolution and trial, if necessary.
+While you will ultimately choose the path to take towards resolution, our job is to help our clients know their options in any given dispute.
 Helping our clients to understand the pros and cons of both sides is the best path towards a speedy resolution.
 We regularly participate in early mediation to avoid litigation and have been successful in resolving HOA law conflicts long before a trial ever takes place.